Surnames covered in our DNA project:

 Family tree charts for London Appleby Families

-The first family tree chart on the list below is my own - more charts for London and the South East will be added over coming months.
+The first family tree chart on the list below is my own - more charts for London and the South East are added on a regular basis.
 [The charts open with Adobe reader - use your Adobe browser to enlarge to legible size then scroll across and down to view]:

 Henry Appleby, engraver of Islington